-To take advantage of the benefits that clear thinking, having a calm mind and relaxed body will bring, we actually have to choose to ‘want’ to change our state of being.
-We alone have the power to choose this for ourselves, so there is no point waiting for someone else to do it for you!
+To take advantage of the benefits that clear thinking, having a calm mind, and a relaxed body will bring, we actually have to choose to ‘want’ to change our state of being.
+We alone have the power to choose this for ourselves, so there is no point waiting for someone else to do it for us!

 Breathing is so important: Why are most of us not doing it properly?

 As goes the breath, so goes the mind!
 A common indicator of when someone is not fully engaged with their feelings is a shallow or inhibited breathing pattern.
-By restricting the breath high in the body, in the throat and upper lung’s region, it will be short, shallow and of little energetic (oxygen) value.
-These conditions reflect in a tense body and busy mind that is unfocused and always jumping from one thought to another, often indicative of a person who is not present but distracted by past and future thoughts.
+By restricting the breath high in the body, in the throat and upper lung region, it will be short, shallow, and of little energetic (oxygen) value.
+This type of breathing results in a tense body and a busy mind that is unfocused and always jumping from one thought to another.
+This is often indicative of a person who is not present in the moment but distracted by past and future thoughts.